aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/tabalignment/_index.md

 public class TabAlignment
 ```

-A utility class providing constants.
 Specifies the alignment/type of a tab stop.
 ## Fields

 | Field | Description |